gaphor/presentations/large-gui-apps-with-python-and-gtk/slides.md

    storage/
 ```
 </div>

+Notes:

+Another important aspect is how you can relate to the application's functionality.

+The layout on the right is easier to relate to the functionality of the application
+than the structure on the left.
+The left is more a classic layered approach, where
+each layer is presented by a package.
+The structure on the right represents the
+functionality/features found in the application.
+If you know the UI, you can much
+easier find your way.

 ---
 ## Composition over inheritance

+- Inheritance is static
+- Composition is dynamic
+- Separation of concerns
+- For widgets:
   - Easier to manage than inheriting from widgets
-- Separation of concerns
   - User interaction is often done via multiple widgets

 Note: